Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

-It can be hard dealing with a pet who is getting older.
+It can be hard to deal with a pet who is getting older.
 They start losing their sense of hearing and sight, not to mention their teeth.
-They may also begin to suffer arthritis and tend to need to see the vet more.
+They may also begin to suffer arthritis and tend to require more vet visits.
 It can all be troublesome for a loving parent to deal with, especially because we want the best for the dog who's protected the family, raised the kids, and cheered us up when we've had a bad day.

-Caring for older dogs can be a heartache, especially as they weaken and age.
+Caring for older dogs can cause heartache, especially as they weaken and age.
 This article will outline the basic care that one should consider when caring for a dog in his geriatric years.

 Whether your dog can be considered a senior actually depends on the size.
-Usually, larger breeds hit their senior years around 6 to 7 years old, whereas smaller breeds generally reach the senior years in the mid teens.
-Generally, though, if your dog is around 7 years old, they can be considered a senior.
+Usually, larger breeds hit their senior years around 6 to 7 years old, whereas smaller breeds generally reach the senior years in the mid-teens.
+Generally, though, if your dog is around seven years old, it can be considered a senior.

 A few things that you can expect include:

 - Overall slowing down.
 You'll begin to notice subtle changes when your dog gets up from laying down for long periods, or when he tries to use stairs.
 General causes of muscle, bone, and joint concerns can be caused by arthritis and hypothyroidism.

 - Graying.
 Dogs usually gray around the face and muzzle.
 This is much more noticeable in dogs with darker-colored faces.

 - Hearing problems.
 Whether the hearing is completely lost or if there are problems hearing every now and again, consult your vet just to make sure that the problem is caused by old age and nothing more serious.

 - Cloudy eyes.
 Older dogs tend to get a blue-transparent haze over their pupil.
 This will not have much of an effect on the actual sight, unless cataracts are a concern.
 If so, you'll need to consult your vet.
 Remember, though, that cataracts are more of a white haze.